stu-bell/generator-stui5/README.md

 # Extending

 Writing a yeoan generator is pretty straight forward.
 There's a good tutorial at [yeoman.io](http://yeoman.io/authoring/).
 You can either write your own generator or enhance this one (open a merge request on GitLab).
 Keep in mind that generators can and should be composable.

+## Adding config options

+Default parameters go in the defaults object in `config/index.js`.
+Mandatory parameters for which there is no default should have a prompt added _if the parameter isn't already available in the config file_.